CDC backs Pfizer COVID-19 vaccine booster shots for millions of seniors and some others

 However, Walensky decided to make one recommendation that the panel had rejected.

-But Walensky disagreed and put that recommendation back in, noting that such a move aligns with a Food and Drug Administration Pfizer booster authorization decision earlier this week.
+But Walensky disagreed and put that recommendation back in, noting that such a move aligns with the Food and Drug Administration's Pfizer booster authorization decision earlier this week.
 The category she included covers people who live in institutional settings that increase their risk of exposure, such as prisons or homeless shelters, as well as health care workers.

 The panel voted 9 to 6 to reject that proposal.
 But Walensky decided to disregard the advisory committee's counsel on that issue.
 In a decision several hours after the panel adjourned, Walensky issued a statement saying she had restored the recommendation.